meilisearch/integration-guides/resources/demos.md

 # Integration team demos

-The integration team is also responsible for maintaining some MeiliSearch indexes and demos that can be useful for the users and the developers.
+The integration team is also responsible for maintaining some Meilisearch indexes and demos that can be useful for the users and the developers.

-## MeiliSearch instance
+## Meilisearch instance

-The MeiliSearch instance maintained by the integration team is available on `https://integration-demos.meilisearch.com`.
+The Meilisearch instance maintained by the integration team is available on `https://integration-demos.meilisearch.com`.
 Ask an administrator to get the master key.

 This instance contains the indexes officially used by the integration team for demos, playgrounds...